 You cannot buy a ticket to Point Russe.
 It’s an imaginary community.
 Seasonal resorts on attractive stretches of shoreline are ubiquitous in the Northeast, where I was raised, although interval ownership means the once stately pace and deeply personal backbiting of their social scenes are fading.
 The sense remains, though, of a special place.
 One that can be claimed by temporary as well as full time residents, sometimes to the consternation of each.
 C. whose diary and bureau drawers provide much of the information we have about the Point is a renter who knows the right people.
 An observer with access.

-(Since publication some of the Point Russe cards have left the page and taken on limited tangible form.
-They are part of the welcome pack included with hard copies of the book.)
+(Since publication some of the Point Russe cards have left the page and taken on limited tangible form.)

 Many other items – matchbooks, say— are not exactly real, but realish.
 Photoshop is a delightful enabler of such distinctions.
 For that matter, so are dreams.
 And our memories.